Landlords vs Tenants – Rights and Obligations

 • Certain minimum standards of accommodation,

-• A valid notice of termination before the end of a tenancy.
+• A valid notice of termination before the end of a tenancy,

 Tenant’s obligations